arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/10.square-line-tutorial/content.md

 If there is a need to rotate the UI created in SquareLine on the GIGA Display Shield, there is a single line that needs to be added to one of the exported library files.
 In the `/ui/src` folder, find the `ui.c` file and open it.

-The lvgl code we need to add is:
+The code we need to add is:

 ```arduino
 lv_display_set_rotation(dispp, rotation);